akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 28 - A Little Understanding
+## Chapter 28 - Margaret’s hand on my knee

 Afterwards, in her chamber, Beatrice let Lady Margaret clean what could be cleaned of the wine stain on her only gown.